GEANT/ansible-shibboleth/README.md

 The ansible recipes use the languages provided by the "```idp_metadata```" dictionary so you **HAVE TO LEAVE** the default language "en" and add all other languages that your IdP will support and for which you have provided the needed files.
 (Point ```8.``` and ```9.```)

-10. Run this command to run Ansible on develoment inventory to install and configure an IdP (under development) only on a specific development VM:
+10. Run this command to run Ansible on develoment inventory to install and configure an IdP (under development) only on a specific development server:
-    ```ansible-playbook site.yml -i development.ini --limit ##FULL.VM.QUALIFIED.DOMAIN.NAME## --vault-password-file .vault_pass.txt```
+    ```ansible-playbook site.yml -i development.ini --limit FQDN --vault-password-file .vault_pass.txt```

-11. Run this command to run Ansible on develoment inventory to install and configure an IdP (under development) into all development VMs:
+11. Run this command to run Ansible on develoment inventory to install and configure an IdP (under development) into all development servers:
     ```ansible-playbook site.yml -i development.ini --vault-password-file .vault_pass.txt```

 ## Documentation ##